-- CHEATING & ACADEMIC DISHONESTY POLICY.
+- > CHEATING & ACADEMIC DISHONESTY POLICY.
 You should not cheat.
 End of story.
 However, if you do cheat and you are caught cheating, you will be written up.
 A note will be added into the computer system in the form of a referral.
 The assignment will go into the gradebook as a permanent zero.
 Repeat offenses will be handled by the administration.
 Some examples of 'cheating' include: plagiarizing an essay, copying someone else's work, having the same answers (word-for-word) as someone else in the course (to clarify- on assignments that are capable of heterogenous answers), using work that you used for a previous class, talking during an exam, etc. - ➤ VOCABULARY.
 Each week, on most Mondays and Wednesdays, we will work on building vocabulary.
 The selected terms will prepare you for the SAT (Scholastic Aptitude Test).
 I will provide units every other week.
 The vocabulary assessments will be bi-weekly.
 As you study, pay close attention to the etymological history within words (a.k.a.
-Greek and Latin roots, suffixes, and prefixes). - > JOURNALS.
+Greek and Latin roots, suffixes, and prefixes).
+You can find all this information on my teacher website as well. - > JOURNALS.
 Each week, on most Tuesdays and Thursdays, you will be given a journal prompt at the start of class.
 You are required to write for a full ten minutes.
 You will be assessed based on the quality and the length of your compositions.
 You are welcome to work on journal entries that are not long enough outside of class time before I collect journals at the end of the semester.
 However, sometimes I will spontaneously collect an entry after the journaling time.
 You do not have to respond to the journal prompt if you do not like it.
 You can always free write, but you must write.
 If you write something that I am legally obligated to report, I will report it.
 Please keep this in mind. - ➤ GRADE DISTRIBUTION.
 I set up my gradebook so that summative assessments (formal papers, unit exams, novel exams, etc.) account for 60% of your total grade.
 Formative assessments (reading checks, reading quizzes, lesson activities, participation, etc.) account for 20% of your grade.
 Vocabulary assessments account for 10% of your grade.
-The final exam is worth the remaining 10% of your grade.
+All of that combined will factor into 80% of your semester grade.
+The final exam will be worth 20%.
+You must take the exam the first semester.
+Depending on a number of factors, you may or may not qualify for an exemption for the second semester final exam.